eidp/actions-common/update-major-version-tag/README.md

     - 'v[0-9]+.[0-9]+.[0-9]+'
 ```

-This actions requires the following permissions:
+This actions requires a GitHub token with the following permissions:
 ```yaml
   permissions:
     contents: write